 But effective note-taking requires as many tips and tricks you can pull together.
 So, here for your productive pleasure are ten more.

 You can start your daily to-do in a new Note page.
 Select the Home ribbon.
-Click on ‘To-Do’ in the tag box or use the shortcut key of CTRL+1.
+Click on To Do Tag in the tags box or use the shortcut key of CTRL+1.

 Type your first to-do item.
 Hit Enter and then CTRL+1 to add succeeding items.
 If you complete your to-do, you can check them off one by one.

-Use Templates and Get off The Starting Blocks
+2. Use Templates and Get off the Starting Blocks

-Unlike other Office apps, OneNote doesn’t make it obvious where page templates are located.
+It used to be difficult to find Page Templates in OneNote .
 It’s probably because in OneNote, there are Notebooks and Pages, two different entities.
-But once you know where templates are located, using them for productivity could become a habit.
+But once you know where OneNote stores its templates, using them for productivity could become a habit.

-For The Visual – Doodle or Sketch Your Ideas
+3. For the Visual – Doodle or Sketch Your Ideas

 The combination of your mobile device and OneNote is great for capturing and archiving items like receipts and business cards.

-The OCR Tool That’s already On Your Computer
+6. The OCR Tool That’s already on Your Computer

-I had mentioned in a previous article when we talked about Top 5 Free OCR Software Tools To Convert Images Into Text .
-The feature is retained in Microsoft OneNote 2010.
+I had mentioned in a previous article when we talked about Top 5 Free OCR Software Tools to Convert Images Into Text .
+The feature is retained in Microsoft OneNote.

 Open the document from where you would like to capture the text.
 Without OneNote opened and minimized, use the Windows + S shortcut (or the Screen Clipping tool in the Insert menu) to grab the section of the document you want to optically recognize.

-Send the screen clip to an OneNote page.
+Send the screen clip to a OneNote page.
 Right-click on the image that is inserted in the page, and click on Copy Text from Picture.
 The optically-recognized text is copied to the Clipboard.

-OneNote uses the 3DES encryption standard to password protect your sections on OneNote.
+OneNote uses the 3DES encryption standard to password protect your sections in OneNote.
 This step is highly recommended if you are keeping any personal information like credit card info, passwords, legal documents etc.

-The One OneNote Tip I Always Forget To Use
+10. The One OneNote Tip I Always Forget to Use